-With the exception of Centennial Trail, the parks and recreational facilities within the project vicinity are protected by Section 4(f) of the Department of Transportation Act of 1966.
+Except for Centennial Trail, the parks and recreational facilities within the project vicinity are protected by Section 4(f) of the Department of Transportation Act of 1966.
 However, this project will not "use" those facilities as defined by Section 4(f).
 Please see Appendix A under the heading "Resources Evaluated Relative to the Requirements of Section 4(f)" for additional details.